I am new to the area and wanted to know if you also provided for recreational usage as well as medical.

 Do I need an appointment to come into the dispensary?

 No appointment is necessary.
-Our hours are 10:30 to 7:00 pm seven days a week.
+Please see locations for dispensary hours.
 We are closed on Thanksgiving and Christmas Day.
 Be sure to check our social media for any updates we might have on special events.

 What should I bring with me on my first visit to Aloha Green?